phuse-org/SENDConform/doc/SHACL-Scope.md

 <pre class="owl">
    Contains an excerpt from an ontology that applies to the rule being described.
    Optional.
-Not all rules rely on ontologies.
+Not all rules rely on the project ontologies.
 </pre>

 <pre class="shacl">
-  This box contains a representation of the shapes graph (in full or in part).
+  Contains a representation of the shapes graph (in full or in part).
 </pre>

 <pre class="report">